 TGax Editor: Please make changes to the 5th paragraph in this subclause as shown below:

-An HE AP may allocate a contiguous set of RUs for random access via the Number Of RA-RU subfield in the User Info field of the Trigger frame.
+An HE AP may allocate a contiguous set of RUs for random access by setting the Number Of RA-RU subfield in the User Info field of the Trigger frame to a value greater than one.
 The RA-RU indicated by the RU Allocation subfield in the User Info field shall represent the starting RU of the set.
 The size of all RA-RUs in the set shall be the same and equal to the size of the RA-RU indicated by the RU Allocation subfield in the User Info field.
 The remaining subfields of the User Info field apply to each RA-RU in the set.
 An AP allocating a contiguous set of RA-RUs in a Trigger frame with an UL BW subfield that indicates 80+80 MHz or 160 MHz shall set the Number Of RA-RUs subfield such that all the RA-RUs in the set lie in one 80 MHz frequency segment.

-[21549]
+[21549]NOTE – An AP can transmit a Trigger frame carrying more than one User Info field, each allocating a single or a contiguous set of RA-RUs, to ensure that an RA-RU set does not overlap with other RUs allocated by the frame.

 TGax Editor: Please make changes to the 7th paragraph in this subclause as shown below:

 A non-AP HE STA may consider as eligible RA-RUs, a subset of the RA-RUs indicated by the User Info fields in a Trigger frame that carries more than one User Info field allocating RA-RUs.
-In this case, the number of eligible RA-RUs for that non-AP STA [20055]shall be the total number of eligible RA-RUs indicated by the selected subset of User Info fields.
+In this case, the number of eligible RA-RUs that the non-AP STA [20055]considers for OBO countdown and transmission (see 26.5.4.3) shall be the total number of eligible RA-RUs indicated by the selected subset of User Info fields.

 Allowed settings of the Trigger frame fields and TRS Control subfield